 Multiple Testing

-The material was prepared based on a public interview «System Design Interview: A/B Testing Platform» and articles by Ron Kohavi “Trustworthy Online Controlled Experiments”
+This chapter is based on the public interview «System Design Interview: A/B Testing Platform» and Ron Kohavi’s article “Trustworthy Online Controlled Experiments”